QuantEcon/lecture-source-py/source/rst/black_litterman.rst

-Furthermore, because :math:`\lambda` is a function of the minimum likelihood :math:`\bar d_2` on the RHS of the constraint, by varying :math:`\bar d_2` (or :math:`\lambda` ), we can trace out the whole curve as the figure below illustrates
+Furthermore, because :math:`\lambda` is a function of the minimum likelihood :math:`\bar d_2` on the RHS of the constraint, by varying :math:`\bar d_2` (or :math:`\lambda` ), we can trace out the whole curve as the figure below illustrates.

 .. code-block:: python3